 The brain parenchyma is the functional tissue in the brain.
-It is composed of two types of cells that are used specifically for cognition, which control the rest of the body.
-The remaining brain tissue is called the stroma, which is the supporting tissue.
+It comprises two types of cells explicitly used for cognition, which control the rest of the body.
+The remaining brain tissue is called the stroma, the supporting tissue.
 Damage or trauma to the brain parenchyma often leads to a loss of cognitive ability or even death.

 Most common causes of brain parenchyma

-– Intracerebral hemorrhage (cerebral hemorrhage) is a major cause of stroke , especially in Asians and black people.
+– Intracerebral hemorrhage (cerebral hemorrhage) is a significant cause of stroke, especially in Asians and black people.
 Hypertension and trauma cause most of these hemorrhages.

-– Hypertensive parenchymal hemorrhage (hypertensive hemorrhage or hypertensive intracerebral hemorrhage) is usually the result of the spontaneous rupture of a small artery that penetrates deep into the brain.
+– Hypertensive parenchymal hemorrhage (hypertensive hemorrhage or hypertensive intracerebral bleeding) is usually the result of the spontaneous rupture of a small artery that penetrates deep into the brain.

-– Cocaine-induced stroke is a major cause of stroke, especially in patients older than 40 years.
+– Cocaine-induced stroke is a significant cause of stroke, especially in patients older than 40 years.

-– Intracranial hemorrhages associated with anticoagulant therapy can occur anywhere; which are often lobular or subdural.
+Intracranial hemorrhages associated with anticoagulant therapy can occur anywhere, often lobular or subdural.

 – Hemorrhage in a brain tumor may be the first manifestation of the neoplasm.